jed/hyperspider/README.md

 })
 ```

-See the `/test` directory for a working example.
+See the [tests](https://github.com/jed/hyperspider/blob/master/test/server.js) for a working example.

 API
 ---